Impoverished Haiti manufacturing its own Android tablet

 "It was not a choice we made but it happens that women have better results.
 I think women may be more open to learn something completely different from what they were doing before," Musset said with a smile.

-The company is running into inevitable skepticism about the quality of a Haitian-made tablet.
+The company is running into inevitable scepticism about the quality of a Haitian-made tablet.
 "Some people only believe in it when they come here and see the girls working," he said.

 The company has a retail distribution deal in Haiti with Digicel, a global telecom company that dominates the local cellphone market, as well as sales to Haitian government ministries and local non-governmental organizations.